 The probationer and the probation officer may come to an agreement prior the hearing.
 There the probationer will stipulate to a violation.
 Both sides may either agree to a proposed disposition or argue for a different disposition.
 In case where there is a stipulation to a probation violation, the judge is required to accept an agreed or disagreed disposition.

 The judge must decide two separate issues at a final surrender hearing.
 First, if the probationer has committed a violation of probation.
 If the judge does not find a violation the case will stand as it did before the hearing with no changes.
 If the judge finds that there is a violation he/she must then decide what the penalty should or must be.

 After a full hearing or in the case of a stipulation, and the judge finds that a violation occurred he/she must make written findings.
-If a judge finds that that a probation violation has been proven, the judge must decide what sanction is appropriate.
+If a judge finds that a probation violation has been proven, the judge must decide what sanction is appropriate.
 The judge may: 1).
 Allow probation to stand as before, 2).
 Terminate and discharge, 3).
 Change the terms and conditions, end date 4).
 Revoke probation and place probationer in jail.
-If the probation had a suspended sentence and the judge revokes probation then the judge has no discretion in sentence.
+If the probation had a suspended sentence and the judge revokes probation then the judge has no discretion in the sentence.
 The suspended sentence must be imposed in cases of violation.
-In cases of straight probation the judge may revoke the probation and sentence to probationer to maximum sentence under the law.
-The timing of the violation irrelevant and time served on probation is not considered in a probation surrender.
+In cases of straight probation, the judge may revoke the probation and sentence to probationer to the maximum sentence under the law.
+The timing of the violation is irrelevant and time served on probation is not considered in a probation surrender.